Help Center

 How to Make Filters Multilingual Using WPML

-Here are the basic steps to get going:
+Follow these basic steps to get started:

 Things to know

-Basic preparations
+Basic Preparations

 Make the posts translatable

-There are three options available here:
+There are three options available for selection:

-• Translatable – only show translated items.
-Select this radio button if you are willing to display only those items you translated in the front;
+• Translatable – only show translated items — select this radio button if you are willing to display only those items you translated in the front;

-• Not translatable.
-Select this option to leave the post types “as is.”
+• Not translatable — select this option to leave the post types “as is.”

 Make the Smart Filters post type translatable and then hit “Save.”